stacks-network/stacks-core/docs/bitcoin-signet.md

 `bitcoind` on `PATH` (tested with Core 31.1).
 Run one signer integration test at a time because the harness uses a shared event observer.

-Routine CI checks custom-signet startup, a new signed tenure, successful STX transfer execution, and agreement between two miners backed by five signers.
+Routine CI checks custom-signet startup, rejection of testnet transactions, a new signed tenure, successful STX transfer execution, and agreement between two miners backed by five signers.
 It uses a shorter test-only epoch schedule with mature Bitcoin funding and inherits the standard CI timeout and retry settings: